-Go to the emergency room or call the local emergency number (such as 911) if you have severe chest pain or difficulty breathing.
+Go to the emergency room or call 911 or the local emergency number if you have severe chest pain or difficulty breathing.

 - Denis Hadjiliadis, MD, MHS, Paul F. Harron, Jr. Associate Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.